Our Aeronautics, Aircraft Systems and Jet Engine Short Courses.

 - Fundamentals of Aircraft Engine Controls, Accessories, and Health Management (4.5 Days)

-The Introduction to Jet Engines course covers the key areas below and includes an excursion that allows “hands-on” examination of gas turbine engine hardware and further reinforces lesson objectives.
+The Introduction to Jet Engines short course covers the key areas below and includes an excursion that allows “hands-on” examination of gas turbine engine hardware and further reinforces lesson objectives.

 - How Thrust is Generated